How to Remove Ink Stains From Clothes

 The Spruce / Almar Creative

-2. Blot the Stain with Nail Polish Remover
+2. Blot the Stain With Nail Polish Remover

 Blotting the stain with nail polish remover